-Jesus came as a servant, willing to do whatever was necessary in order to move men, and bring them to the saving knowledge of Himself.
+We have been seeing from our studies in Mark that Jesus came as a servant, willing to do whatever was necessary in order to save people.
 In the very next chapter John tells the story of the last supper.
-Jesus got up, took a basin of water, and knelt down and washed their feet.
+Jesus got up, took a basin of water, and knelt down and washed the feet of His disciples.
 He served.

-This is the way we see Jesus and the way we show Jesus.
-He reveals Himself to us as a Person who goes to glory and bears much fruit by dying -- by hating His life in this world.
+This is who Jesus is, a servant who gives His life to ransom many.
+And so if we want others to see Jesus, then doesn't it make sense that we also should be servants?
+Jesus reveals Himself to us as a Person who goes to glory and bears much fruit by dying -- by hating His life in this world.
 That's what we see.
 And then He says, Follow me.
 Die with me.
 Hate your life in this world with me.
 Serve me.
 And if we do, we show Christ to the world.
 And the way he means for it to happen is by our becoming like Him in His dying so that others may see Him in us (2 Cor.
 4:10).